Making a schedule, sticking to a routine, keeping things fun and interesting.

 But many parents had a rude awakening last week when, due to the closure of schools caused by the COVID-19 pandemic, they were suddenly teachers and, simultaneously, trying to do their own work from home.

-Enter: Gail Lovette, an assistant professor in the University of Virginia’s Curry School of Education and Human Development – who has three young children of her own at home.
+Enter: Gail Lovette, an assistant professor at the University of Virginia’s Curry School of Education and Human Development – who has three young children of her own at home.

 “It is so hard to parent, teach and also work a full-time job,” said Lovette, who has an 8-, a 6- and a 4-year-old.
 “It’s virtually impossible, actually.